Configuring an External System as a Source or Target

 Channel The channel on IBM MQ.
 For example,DEV.APP.SVRCONN.

-Connection Factory Name The name of factory name for the connection.
+Connection Factory Name The name of the JMS connection factory that defines the properties for the connection.

 Username The username to authenticate with IBM MQ.